PluraGate/SyriaHub/DESIGN_SYSTEM.md

-# Syrealize Design System
+# SyriaHub Design System

-A minimalist, mobile-first design system built with Tailwind CSS, focusing on clarity, accessibility, and responsiveness.
+A minimalist, mobile-first design system built with SyriaHub, focusing on clarity, accessibility, and responsiveness.

 ## 🎨 Color Palette